 - Pulse your arms behind you slowly and gently, as if you were trying to squeeze your shoulder blades together

-Do not spend a long time exercising while lying on your back.
+Other IdeasEnsuring proper posture is a key way to eliminate and prevent back pain.
+It is important to stretch the hip flexors which get tight from the anterior pelvic tilt as your belly gets bigger.
+Simply working on pelvic tilts in various positions is a great exercise.
+Hamstring stretches can decrease sciatic symptoms.
+These can be done by lying down as well as standing and sitting for the various trimesters.
+Note: Do not spend a long time exercising while lying on your back.
 Choose exercises/stretches that are done while seated or upright.
 It is not recommended that you exercise lying on your back after 19 weeks of pregnancy.
 There are some exercises that can be modified and performed on your side as an alternative.
 If you are unsure as to what you can and cannot do consult with a gym instructor of your healthcare provider.